asterisk/documentation/docs/Deployment/Internationalization-and-Localization/index.md

----

-**WARNING!:**
+!!! warning
     Under Construction

----

----
+[//]: # (end-warning)

+!!! note
-**Note:**  Top-level page for pages discussing Asterisk's capabilities for adapting to various language environments for text, sound prompts and more.
+    Top-level page for pages discussing Asterisk's capabilities for adapting to various language environments for text, sound prompts and more.

----
+[//]: # (end-note)